latticexyz/mud/.changeset/cool-snakes-reply.md

 "@latticexyz/std-client": major
 ---

-Moved `createActionSystem` to from `std-client` to `recs` package and updated it to better support v2 sync stack.
+Moved `createActionSystem` from `std-client` to `recs` package and updated it to better support v2 sync stack.

 If you want to use `createActionSystem` alongside `syncToRecs`, you'll need to pass in arguments like so: